MisterYu/faces/README.md

 face detection - yup

-face recognition - nope
+face recognition - sorta.
+Currently only trained to recognize Beyonce.

-face something something - nope

-face another something something? - nope
+face greening - incomplete.
+Lazy implementation only paints entire square green.
+Needs something to do background subtraction to isolate face.

+eye detection and morse code from blinks - eyes are detected and found but morse code inconsistent

+test code - NOPE. need more time to write all the test code.
+Another case of TDD avoidance.

+C++ inclusion - NOPE. all time burned on feature implementation.